ConorSheehan1/ConorSheehan1.github.io/readme.md

 I'm a developer, just finished a masters degree in computer science from UCD.

-I was a demonstrator at UCD and plan to continue helping people learn to program.
-I'm particularly interested in data analytics.
-You can find some of my work here on github, or in the links below.
+## Where I've worked
+* [UCD](https://www.cs.ucd.ie/) as a demonstrator for the school of computer science (current)

+## What I can do
+* Python (Flask, Tkinter, Pandas)
+* JavaScript (d3.js)
+* Java
+* C

+## Things I've made
 * [https://conorsgapminder.herokuapp.com/](https://conorsgapminder.herokuapp.com/)
-	* A visualisation of the GDP and life expectancy of countries using d3.js.
+	* Visualising GDP and life expectancy of countries (d3.js)
 * [https://conorsworldmap.herokuapp.com/](https://conorsworldmap.herokuapp.com/)
-	* A visualisation of GDP grouped by government type, using d3.js and datamaps.
+	* Visualizing GDP grouped by government type, using (d3.js, datamaps)
 * [http://restimator.herokuapp.com/](http://restimator.herokuapp.com/)
-	* A project I worked on at UCD to estimate the occupancy of rooms in the computer science building based on WiFi logs.
+	* Estimating the occupancy of rooms in the UCD computer science building based on WiFI logs (flask, scikit, pandas)

+## What I like
+* Python
+* Data Science
+* Information Visualisation